shubhgangwal09/Maths/README.md

 # Maths
 1-EFFICIENT WAY OF FINDING PRIMES:-

-Created a program to find and print the prime numbers which occur till the given value of 'n'.
+First Created a program to find and print the prime numbers which occur till the given value of 'n'.

 First I have created a Boolean array having only True values for 'n' numbers.